Skip to content

 As the real estate market in Florida continues to thrive, investors are increasingly exploring different financing options to maximize their opportunities.
-Among the most popular choices for seasoned real estate investors is the Debt Service Coverage Ratio (DSCR) loan.
+Among the most popular choices for seasoned real estate investors is the debt Service Coverage Ratio (DSCR) loan.
 These financing options focus on the income-generating potential of rental properties rather than the borrower’s income, making them an attractive choice for many.

 What is a DSCR Loan?